DeMich/automated_backup_task/README.md

 # automated
 Automated rsync backup of HDD.
 With logs & telegram bot notifications.
-#
+## Neccessary installations on OS:
+through terminal:
+(first look if your OS is fully updated)

+  	sudo apt update
+(implement these updates)

+	sudo apt upgrade
+(this will be used to send the power down command to the backup HDD, after sync)

+  	sudo apt install hdparm
+scripts are in python language

+ 	sudo apt install python3
 # Setup of variables
-"setup_backup_telegram_variables.sh" should be used to securely store your Rsync variables & telegram bot details onto your OS environment. first do some installations on your OS through terminal:
+"setup_backup_telegram_variables.sh" should be used to securely store your Rsync variables & telegram bot details onto your OS environment.
+OR manually

-  	install through terminal:
-  	sudo apt update (first look if your OS is fully updated) sudo apt upgrade ( implement these updates) hdparm (this will be used to send the power down command to the backup HDD, after sync)
-	sudo apt install python3 (scripts are in python language) Later on when running the setup script, you will need to give the following variabels when during the script:
+## when running the setup script, you will need to give the following variables during the script:

  	source path (HDD you want to backup) destination path (HDD that will be your backup)